How Do You Rinse Quinoa Without A Mesh Strainer?

 Let’s Go Back to Your Question

 Now, let us go back to the original question, which is, “How do you rinse quinoa without a mesh strainer?”
 Quinoa is coated with saponin, which can make it foamy and taste bitter if not washed or rinsed properly.
-That’s why you need to know how to rinse quinoa without a mesh strainer.
+And what if you don’t have a quinoa strainer handy?
+That’s why you need to know how to rinse quinoa without a mesh strainer or a quinoa sieve.

 How do you rinse quinoa without a mesh strainer?
 People use fine mesh metal strainer and those alternatives that were mentioned above to rinse quinoa.
 It is indeed impossible to rinse or wash quinoa without the help of these filters because these grains or seeds are indeed tiny.
 A fine mesh strainer (also called fine sieve) helps prevent seeds from falling or passing through the holes.